 Financial Steps for Caregivers

 Caregivers often take on caregiving responsibilities with little notice or preparation.
 While caregiving can be a rewarding responsibility, it can also have significant financial consequences for both the caregiver and care recipient.
-Check out WISER’s financial resources for caregivers to help you stay on track towards a more financially secure future.
+Check out WISER’s newest online tool, the Financial Caregiving Hub.
+It’s a one-stop clearinghouse for information, tools, and resources to help family caregivers.

 Caregiving involves a diverse and oftentimes overwhelming range of tasks and responsibilities.
 It is important to know where you can go for help.
 The Eldercare Locator is a public service of the U.S. Administration on Aging connecting you to services for older adults and their families.
 This includes help with support services, housing, transportation, health, elder rights and more.
 Visit www.eldercare.acl.gov.
 Or call 800-677-1116.